Edmund Hillary: Early life

 Hillary was born to Percival Augustus "Percy" (1885–1965) and Gertrude (née Clark) (1892–1965) Hillary in Auckland, New Zealand, on 20 July 1919.
 His father Percy had served at Gallipoli with the 15th (North Auckland) Regiment, and was discharged "medically unfit" from the Army in 1916; he had married Gertrude after his return to New Zealand.
 His grandfather Edmund Raymond Hillary (b.
-1836) from Lancashire, England was a watchmaker, who immigrated to the northern Wairoa region in the mid-19th century.
+1836) from Lancashire, England, was a watchmaker, who immigrated to the northern Wairoa region in the mid-19th century.
 He married Annie "Ida" Fleming from Ireland having four children.
 His maternal great-grandparents, the Clarks, were both from Yorkshire.

 His family moved to Tuakau, south of Auckland, in 1920, after Percy was allocated 8 acre of land there as a returned soldier.
 Percy had been a journalist prewar, and soon became founding editor of the weekly Tuakau District News as well as an apiarist.
 Ed had a sister June (born 1917) and a brother Rexford Fleming "Rex" (born 1920).

 Hillary was educated at Tuakau Primary School and then Auckland Grammar School.
-He finished primary school aged 11 or two years early, and at "Grammar" achieved average marks.
-His mother wanted him to go to a "good school" and he commuted by train, cycling to Tuakau station before 7 am and returning after 6 pm for 3 1/2 years (a one-hour and 40 minutes journey each way) until the family moved to Remuera, Auckland in 1935, his last of four years at "Grammar".
+He finished primary school aged 11, or two years early, and at "Grammar" achieved average marks.
+His mother wanted him to go to a "good school", and he commuted by train, cycling to Tuakau station before 7 am and returning after 6 pm for 3 1/2 years (a one-hour, 40-minute journey each way) until the family moved to Remuera, Auckland, in 1935, his last of four years at Grammar.

 He was initially smaller than his peers and shy, and did not enjoy "Grammar", where commuting barred him from after-school activities.
 He grew to be 6 ft 2 in and gained confidence after taking up boxing.